-The Fund's financial assets classified as at fair value through other comprehensive income (OCI) include investment in fixed-income securities, investment in debentures and derivatives that are deemed effective for hedging accounting purposes.
+The Fund's financial assets classified as at fair value through other comprehensive income (OCI) include investment in derivatives that are deemed effective for hedging accounting purposes.

 The Fund may revise the financial asset classification when, and only when, the Fund changes its business model for managing financial assets.